epctex/crunchbase-scraper/README.md

 The Crunchbase data scraper supports the following features:

--   **Scrape organization details** - You can scrape attributes like about, number of employees, technology, summary, people working or investment details of an organization.
+-   **Scrape organization details** - You can scrape attributes like about, number of employees, technology, summary, people working, or investment details of an organization.
 You can find details below.

--   **Scrape person details** - You can scrape attributes like title, name, CB Rank, primary organization, jobs or related hubs of a person.
+-   **Scrape person details** - You can scrape attributes like title, name, CB Rank, primary organization, jobs, or related hubs of a person.
 You can find details below.

--   **Scrape event details** - You can scrape attributes like speakers, name, location, date, venue and registration links of an event.
+-   **Scrape event details** - You can scrape attributes like speakers, name, location, date, venue, and registration links of an event.
 You can find details below.

--   **Scrape hub details** - You can scrape attributes like number of founders, name, founded date, acquired percentage and so on.
+-   **Scrape hub details** - You can scrape attributes like the number of founders, name, founded date, acquired percentage, and so on.
 You can find details below.

 -   **Scrape by keyword** - You can use location-wise keywords to search specific search lists.
-Also you can directly point out rental, for sale or sold properties on this feature.
+Also, you can directly point out rental, for sale, or sold properties on this feature.

 ## Possible Use-cases

 -   **Competitor analysis:** You can use this actor to get detailed information about your competitors

--   **Data Analysis:** - You can analyse CrunchBase data any way you want from organizations to events.
+-   **Data Analysis:** - You can analyze CrunchBase data any way you want from organizations to events.

 -   **News and Signals:** Get news and signals from organizations

 -   **Due Dillegence**

-## Bugs, fixes, updates and changelog
+## Bugs, fixes, updates, and changelog

 This scraper is under active development.
 If you have any feature requests you can create an issue from [here](https://github.com/epctex/crunchbase-scraper/issues).